Next: conditions assertion expected, Up: conditions assertion [Contents][Index]

 Set the parent of the descriptor referenced by D to the descriptor of the

-exceptional–condition object–type cctests_condition_assertion_t
+exceptional–condition object–type cctests_condition_assertion_t.

 Initialisation function for the condition object.
 This function is meant to be called from the

-initialisation function of sub–types of cctests_condition_assertion_t
+initialisation function of sub–types of cctests_condition_assertion_t.

 The strings referenced by expr, filename, funcname are not duplicated.

-or a pointer to an ASCIIZ message string allocated
+The argument message is either NULL or a pointer to an ASCIIZ message string allocated

 using the standard allocator; the ownership of this string is transferred to the